aniabrown/QuEST-TN/README.md

 The program will print information about your execution environment.
 It will then apply the same operations, first on a 2 qubit QuEST Qureg object and then on two tensors each containing one qubit.

-See the [TN tutorial](examples/timeSliceTNCircuits/README.md) for a better introduction or the [QuEST tutorial](examples/README.md) for an introduction to using QuEST.
+See the [TN tutorial](examples/timeSliceTNCircuits/README.md) for an introduction to the tensor network extension or the [QuEST tutorial](examples/README.md) for an introduction to using QuEST.

 ## Documentation